-Parents' Guide to the Early Years Foundation Stage Framework The Early Years Foundation Stage (EYFS) describes the time from birth to age 5 and provides a set of guidelines to all early years' professionals describing how to care for and educate the children they provide for.
+Parents' Guide to the Early Years Foundation Stage Framework

+The Early Years Foundation Stage (EYFS) describes the time from birth to age 5 and provides a set of guidelines to all early years' professionals describing how to care for and educate the children they provide for.

 It is a very important set of guidelines as it helps your child get ready for school as well as preparing them for their future learning and successes.
 Your child's early years experience should be happy, active, exciting, fun and secure; and support their development, care and learning needs.
-It is essential that settings work closely with parents All nurseries, pre-schools, reception classes and childminders must be registered to deliver the EYFS and follow a legal document called the Early Years Foundation Stage Framework.
-In 2012 the framework was revised to make it clearer and to give greater emphasis on the parents' role in helping your child develop.
+It is essential that settings work closely with parents.

+All nurseries, pre-schools, reception classes and childminders must be registered to deliver the EYFS and follow a legal document called the Early Years Foundation Stage Framework.
+The EYFS framework places a great emphasis on the parents' role in helping their child develop.

 The EYFS framework sets out:

-The legal welfare requirements that everyone registered to look after children must follow to keep your child safe and promote their welfare The Education requirements which centres around observation, next steps and assessments ensure each child has an individualised education programme Underpinning these requirements, influencing all policy, planning and delivery are guiding principles and characteristics of learning.
-These ensure that each child's Early Years experience is delivered individually and in ways best suited for their style of learning at their current stage of development.
-The Welfare Requirement The welfare requirements exist to make sure that the children are as safe as possible and they are presented as legal standards that all Early Years professionals must follow.
+The legal welfare requirements that everyone registered to look after children must follow to keep your child safe and promote their welfare

+The education requirements which centre around observation, next steps and assessments ensure each child has an individualised education programme.

+Underpinning these requirements, influencing all policy, planning and delivery are guiding principles and characteristics of learning.
+These ensure that each child's early years experience is delivered individually and in ways best suited for their style of learning at their current stage of development.

+The Welfare Requirements

+The welfare requirements exist to make sure that the children are as safe as possible, and they are presented as legal standards that all early years professionals must follow.
 These include the numbers of staff required in a nursery, how many children a childminder can look after, and things like administering medicines and carrying out risk assessments.

 Little Hands policies are built around the welfare standards.
-You can find further information and the full EYFS welfare requirements at www.foundationyears.org.uk The Learning Requirements The learning requirements ensure each child has an individualised education programme and include: The 7 areas of learning and development which guide professionals Engagement with your child's play and activities as they learn new skills and knowledge Assessments that will tell you about your child's progress through the EYFS Expected levels (Early Learning Goals (ELGs) that your child should reach at age 5, the end of their reception year.
+You can find further information and the full EYFS welfare requirements at www.foundationyears.org.uk

+The Learning Requirements

+The learning requirements ensure each child has an individualised education programme and include:

+The 7 areas of learning and development which guide professionals

+Engagement with your child's play and activities as they learn new skills and knowledge

+Assessments that will tell you about your child's progress through the EYFS

+Expected levels (Early Learning Goals (ELGs) that your child should reach at age 5, the end of their reception year.

 There is also guidance for the nursery professionals on planning the learning activities, observing and assessing what and how your child is learning and developing.

 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking.
 Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through 7 areas of learning and development.

-7 Areas of Learning Children should mostly develop the 3 prime areas first.
-These are Communication and language Physical development Personal, social and emotional development.
+7 Areas of Learning

+Children should mostly develop the 3 prime areas first.
+These are Personal, social and emotional development Communication and language Physical development